RepoDevil/Himitsu-Website/src/docs/features/index.md

 ### Trouble finding a title?

-If you encounter difficulties while searching for a specific series, consider the following points:
+If you encounter difficulties while searching for a specific series, try these tips:

-* Double-check your spelling and try again, as some sources might use **Japanese Romanized** titles instead of **English** ones.
+* Some sources may use **Japanese Romanized** titles instead of **English** ones.
   > Example: **Boku no Hero Academia** instead of **My Hero Academia**.

 * Some sources may use different spellings or wordings for titles.